Team2445/The-Programming-Survival-Guide/_docs/java/functions.md

 ```

 Let's look at what goes on beind the scenes of the function ***h***.
 First, *5* is plugged into the **argument** *x*.
 Then *5* is plugged into the function ***g*** which returns a value of *x + 2* which gives us *7*.
 Finally, it plugs the value of ***g(5)*** into the function ***f*** and returns the square of the argument *x*.
 So, the ending result is *7\*7* which is *49*.

+The purpose of showing you **function composition** is to show that you can use functions within a function.
+Since at the end of the day, functions are just the data type you specified that just takes in an **argument**.